Chlamys rubida: Ecology

 The pink scallop usually has a symbiotic relationship with an encrusting sponge, usually the orange Myxilla incrustans, which grows on its left valve.
 The sponge provides camouflage for the scallop, and may deter predators from attacking it.
 The sponge also makes it harder for a starfish to pull open the scallop with its tube feet, because it makes manipulating the shell more difficult.
 The sponge benefits from not being submerged by sediment in turbid conditions.
 In the laboratory, a study showed that when the sediment in seawater tanks was frequently stirred up, sponges on empty scallop shells all died, whereas those on living shells flourished.
-When a starfish such as the mottled star (Evasterias troscheli) approaches, the scallop "smells" its presence with chemoreceptors at the tips of its tentacles.
+When a starfish such as the mottled star (Evasterias troschelii) approaches, the scallop "smells" its presence with chemoreceptors at the tips of its tentacles.
 It then takes evasive action, repeatedly clapping its valves together and swimming away, margin first.
 If a starfish succeeds in touching a sponge growing on the shell, it often turns away, apparently repelled by this distasteful coating.